 Living in Inglewood can be a good experience for anyone moving to the area.
 Having said that, in the state of California, there are many amazing places to live, so choose wisely!
 When searching for a new neighborhood, several factors play a vital role in determining its suitability.
 Safety should be a top priority, ensuring a secure environment with low crime rates.
 Proximity to your workplace or school helps minimize commuting time and allows for a better work-life balance.
 Availability of essential amenities such as parks, coffee shops, restaurants, grocery stores, and healthcare facilities contributes to convenience and well-being.
 Access to reliable public transportation options facilitates easy commuting and connectivity.
 Additionally, considering the sense of community and the overall atmosphere that resonates with your lifestyle and preferences fosters a harmonious living experience.
 With useful information like amenities, crime, health & safety, employment, housing and other key data points, finding the best places to live in Inglewood and in the areas around Inglewood is a much easier task.

-With a livability score of 58 out of 100, Inglewood is ranked #25,468 in the United States and #1,139 in California.
-Compared to the national average, this area has a score which ranks among the lowest in the nation, and it is not considered a very livable city.
-If we dig down a little deeper into each category within the livability score, we see that Inglewood has higher than average rankings for the following: amenities (A+) and weather (A+).
-Regrettably for Inglewood, there are some categories for which it does not score well, this includes: crime (F), cost of living (F), education (F), employment (F) and housing (D).
+With a livability score of 71/100, Inglewood is ranked #5,704 in the United States and #232 in California.
+If we explore each of the categories individually, we see that Inglewood ranks well for education (A+) and housing (B).
+The bad news for Inglewood, there are some categories for which it does not rank well, this includes: crime (F) and cost of living (F).